rhettc/ruby-interview-questions/README.md

 A: `#has_key?`, `#include?`, `#member?`

 Q: How do you specify a default value for a hash?
 A: Pass the default values as an argument to `#new` on initialization or change the default directly with the setter method `Hash#default`.

+Q: How do you specify a default value during a hash lookup?
-You may also provide a default at time of query using `#fetch`.
+A: You may provide a default at time of lookup using `#fetch`.

 Q: Does `Hash` use `#==` or `#eql?` to compare hash keys?
 A: `#eql?`